folk-lab/FastDAC/FastDAC Command Reference.md

 # AWG FUNCTIONS

-The FastDAQ has an arbitrary waveform mode where a sequence of DAC setpoints can be assigned to 2 separate wave arrays.
+The FastDAC has an arbitrary waveform mode where a sequence of DAC setpoints can be assigned to 2 separate wave arrays.
 Up to 100 setpoints can be configured for each wave, and the number of ADC samples to take at each setpoint is specified.
 When an `AWG_RAMP` sequence is started, the AWG DAC channels assigned to each wave loop through the sequence a specified number of times, then the ramp DAC channels will take a step.
 The AWG waveforms will repeat until the ramp DAC channels finish their ramp.

 ## ADD_WAVE